 Each of the executive Directors entered into a service contract with the Company on 10 April 2017 and the Company issued letters of appointment to each of the independent non-executive Directors on the same day.
 The principal particulars of these service contracts and letters of appointment are (i) for a term of three years commencing from the Listing Date, and (ii) subject to termination by not less than three months' notice in writing served by either party on the other.
 The term of the service contracts and the letters of appointment may be renewed subject to the provisions of the Articles and the applicable Listing Rules.
-Three of our executive Directors, namely Mr. Fumihide Hamada, Mr. Yutaka Kagawa and Mr. Toshiro Oe, and one of our independent non-executive Directors, Mr. Takamasa Kawasaki, were subject to rotation and re-elected at the annual general meeting held on 20 November 2017.
+One of our executive Directors, Mr. Katsuya YAMAMOTO, and two of our independent non-executive Directors, namely, Mr. Mitsuru ISHII and Mr. Kazuyuki YOSHIDA, were subject to rotation and re-elected at the annual general meeting held on 20 November 2018.